We Will Be The Change

 As individuals, we have only a feeble amount of information and experience to share in comparison to what we possess collectively.
 Additionally, humanitarian issues are overwhelmingly complex and multifaceted.
 The interviewees agreed that they always left these forums with more to say or learn, wishing there was more time to discuss with their tablemates.

-Although they expressed appreciation for the abundance of information given, it was the forums that offered extended opportunity for communal exchange that they enjoyed the most, such as the one about microaggressions.
+Although participants expressed appreciation for the abundance of information given, it was the forums that offered extended opportunity for communal exchange that they enjoyed the most, such as the one about microaggressions.
 “We learn from each other,” Carter added.
 Each speaker announced such alarming facts and stories that they found themselves yearning for time to process, with the support of others, and develop answers.
 “There is always more to be discussed,” Gibson stated.
 She also observed that the most impactful speakers were those who used their personal narratives as the vehicle for the information, as they were able to connect emotionally to the audience and make them better understand the true depth of hurt that victims of discrimination cope with.

 Stibbe found the forums to be “a good excuse to create a tough conversation” that may not have occurred otherwise.
 After attending, a simple question such as, “How was your day?” could stimulate a natural conversation about something that is usually forced and unsettling.
 Furthermore, Stibbe explained, “I have known people of color for twenty years or more and we are just now talking about it.
 There were whole parts of their lives that I was oblivious to.”
 Also, with a more general understanding and awareness, Stibbe has found it much easier for herself to talk about and engage others in.

 Gibson was reminded through these forums of the intensity of the work that still needs to be done.
 “We can’t change laws or policies without a change of heart,” she explained.
-Gibson compared the suppression of these issues to squeezing an ill-inflated balloon.
+Gibson compared the suppression of these issues to squeezing a balloon.
 “You squeeze it on one side and the air will just pop up on the other side.”

-Each of us are involved in discrimination every day.
+Each of us is involved in discrimination every day.
 Whether it is direct or indirect, intentional or unintentional, conscious or unconscious, we are all accountable for the conduct of our collective society, and have a responsibility for our own actions and the protection of each other’s basic rights.

 Forums like those held by Community Conversations are not only what remind us of that truth, but are also what empower us to take action.
-At each table, attendees were inspired to do what they feel comfortable with, whether it’s protesting, voting, or simply being kind.
+At each table, attendees were inspired to do what they felt comfortable with, whether it’s protesting, voting, or simply being kind.
 Each participant felt the potential of their own voice to create the transformation they perceived necessary.
 “The best way to predict the future is to create it,” Abraham Lincoln said.
 We will be the change.

 Special thanks to Linda Finny, George Thompson, Julia Landrum, Dennis Danforth, Cecelia Caspram, Julie Hellwich, Mary Kay Bailey, and Gabbie Vasquez for creating a healthy space for holistic conversation.
 Thank you also to everyone who included these forums in their pursuit of knowledge, understanding, and unity.
 Lastly, thank you to those who took time to read this and include it in their daily thoughts and dialogue.